Neptunians/uiuctf-2021-yana/README.md

 * Divides the work in 5 threads, because one thread makes it terribly slow (sorry admins!) and we have a lot of waiting time related to the timing attack.
     * Each thread tests a separate group of chars

 This brute-force tests all chars for a specific position.
-Since the report is not recovered by this Python app, including the next char (in the "start" variable) is kept here as a manual task.
+Since the report (correct char) is not recovered by this Python app, including the next char (in the "start" variable) is kept here as a manual task.

 I started writing a remote coordinator to receive the timing report and give the results to the python brute but... it was too much work.

-Now let's change the HTML, so it changes the iframe URL hash according the the hash we are sending in the main URL, and reporting only on correct chars, since we are now confident of loading times.
+Now let's change the HTML, so it changes the iframe URL hash according the the hash we are sending in the yana.php URL, and reporting only on correct chars, since we are now confident of loading times (I was reporting everything I couldn't take the eyes of the monitor at first.
+Dumb bruting).

 ```html
 <!-- Final HTML Payload -->